chaseruskin/orbit/docs/src/reference/configuration.md

 - [include](#the-include-field) - Lists other `config.toml` files to process.
 This field is only allowed for the global configuration file.
 - [[general]](#the-general-section) - The general settings.
+    - [require-public](#the-require-public-field) - Assume source files to be private by default.
     - [target-dir](#the-target-dir-field) - Default target directory.
 - [[test]](#the-test-section) - The test settings.
     - [default-target](#the-default-target-field) - Set the default target for tests.